 COVID-19 Vaccination Certification

-The CSU’s COVID-19 vaccination policy will allow students and employees to seek medical and religious exemptions.
+The CSU’s COVID-19 vaccination policy allows students and employees to seek medical and religious exemptions.

 See the FAQ section below for detailed answers to your vaccine-specific questions.

-Find out where you can get a COVID-19 vaccine.
+Find out where else you can get a COVID-19 booster vaccine.

 Frequently Asked Questions